-CIECAM02 is a standardized, rather complex, state-of-the-art color appearance model, i.e., it's not useful for describing the voltage that should be applied to a phosphorescent element in your monitor (like RGB), and it's not useful for describing the quantity of photons flying through the air (like XYZ), but it is very useful to tell you what a color will look like subjectively to a human observer, under a certain set of viewing conditions.
+CIECAM02 is a standardized, rather complex, state-of-the-art color appearance model, i.e., it's not useful for describing the voltage that should be applied to a phosphorescent element in your monitor (like RGB was originally designed to do), and it's not useful for modelling physical properties of light (like XYZ), but it is very useful to tell you what a color will look like subjectively to a human observer, under a certain set of viewing conditions.
 Unfortunately this makes it rather complicated, because human vision is rather complicated.